 21

-Turns out there was a VW Kombi van parked in front of the building on Rua Santa Clara, and the combination of fourth-floor plunge with van hood broke his fall, transforming Joel’s suicide into nothing more than a scare involving an audience of horrified pan-banging neighbors, a bent Kombi hood, and a half-naked old man, unconscious as he made his way to the hospital.
-Joel opens his eyes the next day, in time to see an old newsroom colleague and to be informed he needs to pay to fix the Kombi.
+Turns out there was a van parked in front of the building, and the combination of fourth-floor plunge with van hood broke the fall, transforming Joel’s suicide into a mere scare involving pan-banging neighbors, a bent van hood, and a half-naked man on his way to the hospital.
+Joel opens his eyes the next day to see a former colleague, Leandro, standing before him and to be informed he needs to pay to fix the van.

-“The kid was still making payments,” Leandro informs him.
+“The owner was still making payments,” Leandro tells him.

-Making payments.
-The minute he regains consciousness, Joel is reminded, in lieu of polite inquiries, that he had payments to make.
-Ever since his very first raise, payments had latched on to his paycheck like parasites.
-Mesbla, Tele Rio, Ponto Rio, Casas Bahia, Joel had played his part in the rise of all of Rio’s domestic appliance chains.
-Now, not only had he not died, but he would have to continue making payments, and scrounge up the money so others could continue to make theirs.
+Payments.
+The minute he regains consciousness, Joel is reminded he has payments to make.
+Ever since his first raise, these monthly installments had latched on to his paycheck like parasites.
+Mesbla, Tele Rio, Ponto Rio, Casas Bahia—Joel had played his part in the rise of all of Rio’s home appliance chains.
+Now, not only had he not died, but he would have to keep making payments, and scrounge up the money someone else could make his.

 22

-“He sells oranges at the market with his brothers.”
+“Apparently, the guy sells oranges at the market with his brothers.”

-Joel’s eyes wander the room; he notices a dozen roses on the table.
+Joel’s eyes wander the room.
+There’s a flower arrangement on the table.

-“A crown of flowers . . .”
+“A wreath of flowers . . .”

 “A bouquet of flowers.
 From us editors at the paper.
-You broke your leg in two places, you need to stay off it for three months.
-You’ll be discharged in a couple days but you’ll need to find someone to live with.
+Your broke your leg, you’ll need to stay off it for three months.
+You’ll be discharged in a couple days, but you’ll need to find someone to live with.
 Do you have any idea where you might stay?”

 “I’ll need to make some calls.”

-In the bed on the other side of the room a man moans softly.
-A nurse pushes a cart down the hallway, the worn wheels whistling as they turn.
+A man moans softly in the bed on the other side of the room.
+A nurse pushes a cart down the hallway, wheels whistling as they turn.

 Leandro leaves and Joel falls asleep.
-He wakes to the groans of the man in the next bed, naps again, and when he wakes for a second time, it’s already night.
-His roommate has gone quiet and Joel feels alone once again, as per usual.
-He ought to be awash with some sort of sadness, but all he can feel is exhaustion.
-Which is a sort of sadness in its own right.
+He wakes to the groans of the man in the next bed, dozesoff again, and when he wakes, it’s night.
+His roommate has gone quiet.
+Joel feels alone, as per usual.
+He ought to be awash with some sort of sadness, but all he feels is exhaustion.
+Which is a sort of sadness.
 He tries to move.
 There’s a shooting pain, his leg throbs.
-Joel lifts an arm—the one that hurts less—and runs his fingers along the moutain range of stitches across his forehead.
+He lifts an arm, runs his fingers along the stitches in his forehead.

 The next day, his roommate seems to have improved.
-On the third day, he doesn’t eat and doesn’t speak.
+On the third day, the roommate neither eats nor speaks.
 By lunchtime on the fourth day, he is himself again.
-He looks over at Joel, expressing his surprise at the seasoning in the pea soup.
+He looks over at Joel to praise the seasoning in the pea soup.
 Joel has no opinion of the soup.
 This afternoon, the man tilts his head toward the wall opposite Joel and launches into a long conversation with Cleide who, Joel gathers, had every right to take those English classes.
-In the middle of the night, the nurses’ empathy finds expression in the visit they don’t make to take his blood pressure.
-This is the night the man dies.
+This night, the nurses don’t check in on the patients.
+It is also the night the man dies.

-Joel watches the morning light shine over the dead man in the next bed.
+Joel watches the morning light shine over the dead man.
 A miracle in reverse, of a

 23

-man transformed into a motionless heap, with pea soup inside, and everything that never reached Cleide’s ears.
+man transformed into a motionless heap, with pea soup inside, and all that never reached Cleide’s ears.

-Joel got used to Leandro’s visits.
-He stops by the hospital every day on his way to the newsroom.
+Joel has gotten used to Leandro’s visits.
+He stops by every day on his way to the newsroom.

 “I called Eliane,” Leandro says that morning.
 “She’s coming to visit.”